kdechant/eamon/ADVENTURE-DESIGN.md

 - Door ID: If this connection is blocked by a door, enter the artifact ID of the door.
 Leave blank if there is no door.
 - Message: currently unused

-### Artifacts and monsters
+### Artifacts, Effects, and Monsters

-Do the same for artifacts and monsters.
+Adding/editing artifacts and monsters is generally the same as adding/editing rooms.
+Most of the fields on the form contain help text that will explain the purpose of the field.

 ### Hints

 If you want to provide special hints in your adventure, add these to the `adventure_hint` and `adventure_hintanswer` tables.
+These can be edited in the admin interface, as well.

+Each hint can have one or more answers.
+If there is more than one, the game will show "next" and "previous" links to page through them.
+Hint answers support Markdown.

+Some hint answers may contain spoilers.
+There is a special "spoiler" flag that can be set on each answer, which will blur the text until the player clicks a link to reveal it.

 ## Programming Custom Commands and Event Handlers